-Information security and online safety is important for all RBFCU members
+Online security is important for all RBFCU members

-- Use complex passwords for all accounts.
-The following are guidelines for complex passwords:
+- Use complex passwords for all your accounts:

 - Change your passwords on a regular basis, at least every few months.

-- For additional information and training please see our RBFCU Member Training, Education and Awareness module
+- For more information and training, review our RBFCU Member Training, Education and Awareness module.

 Install and update your anti-virus software

 Anti-virus software is designed to prevent malicious software programs from installing on your computer.
 If it detects malicious programs, like a virus or a worm, it works to disarm or remove it.
 Viruses can infect computers without user knowledge.
 Most types of anti-virus software can be set up to update automatically.

 Keep your firewall on

 A firewall helps protect your computer from hackers who might try to gain access to delete information, or steal passwords or other sensitive information.
 Software firewalls are widely recommended for individual computers.

 Carelessly downloading email attachments can circumvent even the most vigilant anti-virus software.
 Never open an email attachment from someone you don’t know, and be wary of forwarded attachments from people you do know.
 They may have unwittingly advanced malicious code.